JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  against it.
 We found that the noise from the ADC was infrequent but yielded extremely high values.
 As a result, the filter output was more a measure of how many noisy inputs were received in the given time period than an actual measure of the weight.
-As a result, we moved toward a more simple filter that simply compares each value to the last value and discards it if the difference exceeds a threshold
+As a result, we moved toward a more simple filter that simply compares each value to the last value and discards it if the difference exceeds a threshold.

  <pre>